Killing prompts return of Philippines workers from Kuwait

 "I will sell my soul to the devil to look for money so that you can come home and live comfortably here," Duterte said Tuesday.
 The Philippines President said last week he was ready to take "drastic steps" to protect Filipinos working abroad.

-As of Tuesday, 510 Philippines workers had returned on chartered flights, the country's Overseas Workers Welfare Administration told CNN.
+As of Wednesday, more than 900 Philippines workers had returned on chartered flights, the country's Overseas Workers Welfare Administration told CNN.

 Labor Secretary Silvestre Bello III said at a news conference Monday that thousands of Filipinos had turned up at the embassy in Kuwait since January 29 to initiate the repatriation process agreed with the Kuwait government.
 More than 2,200 had received travel documents so far.